dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

   });
 ```

+The example code above shows that as the window size changes, we can throttle the observable stream and subscribe to the changes to respond to new values in the collection.
+This is an example of a _hot observable_.

 ### Hot Observables

-A **hot observable** pushes whether or not it's been subscribed to.
-For example, UI events like button clicks, mouse movement, etc. are _hot_.
-They will always push even if we're not specifically reacting to them with a subscription.
+User interface events like button clicks, mouse movement, etc. are _hot_. **Hot observables** will always push even if we're not specifically reacting to them with a subscription.
 The window resize example above is a hot observable.
 The `resize$` observable would fire whether or not `subscription` exists.

 ### Cold Observables

-A **cold observable** begins pushing when we subscribe to it.
+A **cold observable** begins pushing _only_ when we subscribe to it.
 If we subscribe again, it will start over.

 Let's create an observable collection of numbers ranging from `1` to `5`.
 We can [`subscribe()`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/operators/subscribe.md) to the `source$` observable we just created: